 There may be various parties that could be held liable following a commercial truck crash.
-Often, a car accident attorney will discover that these accidents were caused by the careless or negligent actions of a truck driver or trucking company.
+Often, a Peachtree City car accident lawyer will discover that these accidents were caused by the careless or negligent actions of a truck driver or trucking company.
 If a truck driver is responsible for a crash, it may be possible to hold the trucking company responsible for the incident through vicarious liability.

 Additionally, if a truck crash was caused by the failure of the truck itself or a faulty vehicle part, then a manufacturer or maintenance crew may be held responsible for the incident.